Skip to content

 Extended

 • Description: Offers higher precision than Double.
-Its exact size and precision are platform-dependent (often 80-bit on x86 systems).
+Its exact size is platform-dependent (often 80-bit on x86 systems).
+Use only if you need extreme precision.

 • Example: